FD Calculator

 Fixed Deposits(FD) is a financial instrument offered by banks and financial institutions.
 An individual invests a lump sum amount for a specific period of time with a bank and during which the amount earns interest at a predetermined rate.
 At maturity you receive principal along with compounded interest rate.
 They generally have higher interest rates than savings accounts.

-How does FD work?
+How Does FD Work?

 • You invest lump sum in FD (e.g. 5,000, 10,000)